Deploying AI-Built Projects

 Deployment is where many AI-built projects stop feeling effortless.
 The right host depends less on what generated the code and more on what the app actually is.

 Freshness note: Hosting plans and platform features change quickly.
-This guide was reviewed against official deployment docs on March 7, 2026.
+This guide was reviewed against official deployment docs on April 4, 2026.

-Ask one question first:
+Ask two questions first:

-That answer should drive the hosting choice.
+Those answers should drive the hosting choice.

 Static Site Path